What Size Moving Trailer Do You Need for Your Move?

 Utility trailer

 For towing odd-sized cargo, tools, and landscaping materials, an open-top utility trailer is often the best choice.
-While you probably wouldn’t want to use one for your Crate & Barrel couch, a utility trailer is great for large or sturdy items like patio furniture, yard tools, and your fancy Traeger grill.
+While you probably wouldn’t want to use one for your Crate & Barrel couch, a utility trailer is great for large or outdoor items like patio furniture, yard tools, and your beloved meat smoker.

-Utility trailers aren’t ideal for long-distance trips because they don’t protect your stuff from damage or theft.
+Utility trailers aren’t ideal for cross-country moves because they don’t protect your stuff from damage or theft.

 Auto trailer